American Alliance for Accreditation of Short-Term Education Progr

 Join our team of volunteers and make a difference in your community.
 Whether you can give a few hours a week or a few hours a month, your time and skills are appreciated.

-The Alliance is currently seeking partnerships with post-secondary institutions, workforce development organizations and small businesses offering training programs in the skilled trades to pilot its accreditation model.
+The Alliance is a new accreditor seeking partnerships with post-secondary institutions, workforce development organizations and accredited colleges offering training programs in the skilled trades to pilot its accreditation model.
 To learn more, contact Christopher S. Bjornstad, at csbjornstad@a3stepaccreditation.org

 8480 Honeycutt Road, Raleigh, North Carolina 27615, United States